 Who they’re for: Parents who want to provide their kids with high-quality headphones, without exposing them to loud sounds.

 Why we picked the Puro PuroQuiet:

-Not only are they wireless and great-sounding, but they also come equipped with a software limiter that keeps the volume at or below 85dB, which is considered the maximum volume that children should be exposed to for prolonged periods.
+Not only are they wireless and great-sounding, but they also come equipped with a software limiter that keeps the volume at or below 85dB, which is considered the maximum volume that anyone (but especially children) should be exposed to for prolonged periods.
+Above that threshold and kids risk developing noise-induced hearing loss (NIHL).
 The noise-canceling feature means they'll actually be able to listen to lower (therefore safer) volumes.